andrewzm/EFDR/README.md

 Examples
 --------

-For a tutorial on how to use this package, please visit http://nbviewer.ipython.org/github/andrewzm/EFDR/blob/master/ipython/EFDR.ipynb.
-For a case study on the detection of the El Niño and El Niña phenomena, please visit http://nbviewer.ipython.org/github/andrewzm/EFDR/blob/master/ipython/EFDR_SST.ipynb.
+For a tutorial on how to use this package, please click [here](http://htmlpreview.github.io/?https://github.com/andrewzm/EFDR/blob/master/vignettes/EFDR.html).
+For a case study on the detection of the El Niño and El Niña phenomena, please click [here](http://htmlpreview.github.io/?https://github.com/andrewzm/EFDR/blob/master/vignettes/EFDR_SST.html).

 Installation
 ------------